 Conclusion and Summary

-I would strongly recommend that a competent Master Black Belt facilitator be engaged to initially conduct your baseline maturity and capability position and identify the core projects themes and quantified potential benefits (R.O.I) and then embed/realign these business-critical findings back into the organisations corporate and operations strategy and aligned to your vision and values propositions before commencing any large scale transformational deployment programme.
+I would strongly recommend that a competent Lean Sensei / Master Black Belt facilitator be engaged to initially conduct your baseline maturity and capability position and identify the core projects themes and quantified potential benefits (R.O.I) and then embed/realign these business-critical findings back into the organisations corporate and operations long-term strategic plan and aligned to your new quantified realigned purpose, vision with revised critical key metric values propositions before commencing any large scale transformational deployment programme.

 View our best practice video introduction into Agile Kaizen Lean Six Sigma Overview @ https://www.youtube.com/watch?v=3STJKzOuNFY